lancemueller/CybersecurityCareer/readme.md

 ## A list of resources for those looking to begin their career or advance in cybersecurity:

+For those looking to enter cybersecurity, I strongly recommend getting at least an initial certification to help you get noticed during the application process.
+All of these certifications cost $250-$500, depending on sales and other discounts, but they are well worth it, and they last three years before they have to be renewed.
 Recommended certs for beginners:  Security+, Network+, Cloud+ (CompTIA),

 ### <ins> Cybersecurity Certification Roadmap</ins>